fabiangunzinger/.dotfiles/README.md

 - I store my dotfiles in `~/.dotfiles`.

-- To create a symlink for each dotfile to the required location, I simply run `~/.dotfiles/install`.
+- To create a symlink for each dotfile to my home directory, I simply run `~/.dotfiles/install`.

 - Not all folders in `.dotfiles` contain dotfiles I want to symlink to my home directory.
 Those who do are added to `$STOW_FOLDERS` in the install script.
 Hence, if I add a new folder with dotfiles I want to link, I have to change the install script accordingly.